E4S-Project/e4s-cl/docs/reference/profiles/create.rst

 --image		The image to use with the profile
---backend	The container technology to use for the profile's image --source	Path towards a script to source before execution
+--backend	The container technology to use for the profile's image --source	Path towards a script to source before execution --wi4mpi	Path towards a Wi4MPI installation to use

 Description
 ------------